Please note that Tapas no longer supports Internet Explorer.

 Void Space

-Nova's life ended with a blade through his heart, his companion’s ultimate betrayal.
-But death was not the end.
-Awakening as an infant in a world where magic and aura reign supreme, he retains the memories of his past life.
-With a new name, Rayon, and a second chance, he vows to grow stronger, not just to survive, but to carve his destiny.
+Reborn as an infant in a world where magic and aura reign, he awakens with the memories of his past life—and a new name: Rayon.
+With this second chance, he vows not just to survive, but to rise beyond mortal bounds and forge a destiny of his own.

 Subscribe